espressif/esp-idf/examples/ethernet/iperf/README.md

 * Check whether or not to store the history command into flash under `Store command history in flash` option

-* Set PHY address under `PHY address` option, this address depends on the hardware and the PHY configuration.
+* Set PHY address under `Ethernet PHY address` option, this address depends on the hardware and the PHY configuration.
 Consult the documentation/datasheet for the PHY hardware you have.

-  - Address 31 (default) for Espressif's Ethernet board with TLK110 PHY by default
-  - Address 1 for the common Waveshare LAN8720 PHY breakout
+  - Address 1 for the common Waveshare LAN8720 PHY breakout and official ESP32-Ethernet-Kit board
-  - Address 0 for other LAN8720 breakouts

 * Check whether or not to control PHY's power (if true, you need also to set PHY Power GPIO number later)

-* Set SMI MDC/MDIO GPIO number according to board schemetic, default these two GPIOs are set as below:
+* Set SMI MDC/MDIO GPIO number according to board schematic, default these two GPIOs are set as below:

   | Default Example GPIO | RMII Signal | Notes         |
   | -------------------- | ----------- | ------------- |